 Production Process Diagram Examples for Design & Technology

 Cambridge Design & Technology students often have to produce diagrams illustrating a particular production process.
-This typically involves sketches and diagrams organised in sequence, showing step involved: gathering materials, marking out, cutting, shaping/forming, joining, fitting, assembling and finishing.
+This typically involves sketches and annotations organised in sequence, showing steps involved, such as: gathering materials, marking out, cutting, shaping/forming, joining, fitting, assembling and finishing.
 Here we offer key guidelines for answering these questions and provide several examples, illustrating possible ways of formatting answers.

 Production process method for Paper 1: Product Design